If you’re worried about the indoor air quality in your Fort Myers home, HEPA filters are a effective method to freshen the air your family breathes.

 What Is a HEPA Filter and How Does It Purify Air?

-HEPA filters were initially produced to safeguard scientists against radiation as they worked on the atomic bomb during World War II.
+HEPA furnace filters were initially produced to safeguard scientists against radiation as they worked on the atomic bomb during World War II.
 These fiberglass filters have very thin mesh that catches many contaminants.
 In modern times, these filters are often installed in medical facilities, science labs and even residences.

 If you tried to install a HEPA filter in your furnace, you’d probably have problems receiving adequate air from your vents.
 This is due to the fact your furnace’s blower motor isn’t engineered to work with such a thick filter.